Ijiraq: Story

 The Ijirait are said to inhabit a place between two worlds; not quite inside this one, nor quite out of it.
 Inuit further south than the North Baffin group used to hold to a belief that some Inuit went too far north in the chase for game, and became trapped between the world of the dead and the world of the living, and thus became the Ijirait.
 According to the small handful of surviving elders in the South Baffin Region that knew these beliefs, the Inuit that are settled in Resolute and Grise Fiord are these shape shifters or shadow people, because they went too far north.
 Some elders will avoid being in presence of extreme-northern Inuit, fearing they are evil Ijirait or Tariaksuq.

 The home of the Ijirait is said to be cursed, and one will lose their way, no matter how skilled or familiar with the land.

-Scientific understanding

-One plausible explanation for this unusual phenomenon is likely related to large deposits of sour gas, of which can be disturbed by simply walking over top of the pockets, causing them to expel the toxic gas hydrogen sulphide.
-Exposure to hydrogen sulphide is known to cause hallucinations and memory loss.
-Gas and sulphur smoke have been reported in the area as well as hot water springs discovered by the Amarualik (meaning wolf-like) family; all of which could cause a "mirage" causing to the traveller to see things such as Ijirait and Tariaksuq.
-The gas vapour or pockets low in oxygen could also account for hallucinations/sensations of being watched.